 TAKAYAMA CITY AREA

-Accommodation in Takayama is concentrated around Takayama Station and the ‘Sannomachi’ (old town).
-The Sannomachi is located on the eastern-side of Miyagawa River, approximately 15-minutes walk from Takayama Station.
+Accommodation in Takayama is concentrated around Takayama Station and the ‘Sanmachi’ (old town).
+The Sanmachi is located on the eastern-side of Miyagawa River, approximately 15-minutes walk from Takayama Station.
 Within the old town, visitors have the option of some excellent ‘ryokan’ (traditional guesthouses) and smaller hotels.
 Prices can be high and the most popular guesthouses tend to book-out well in advance so it pays to plan ahead if that’s what you’re after.
 But don’t feel it’s your only option!
 The greatest concentration of accommodation in Takayama is found on between the station and Miyagawa River.
 There are multiple large hotels in the area with Western-style rooms and amenities along with good mid-range and budget options.
 It is worth noting that the largest hotels are often used by tour groups so if that is something you want to avoid, go for a smaller hotel or guesthouse.
 For accommodation listings, see our ‘Takayama City Area’ hotel page.

 OKUHIDA ONSEN AREA